danghung1202/awesome-note/rxjs.md

                 })
                 .subscribe()

-**Find Differences between Unicast and Multicast**
+## Find Differences between Unicast and Multicast

-    //What is a Subject?
+What is a Subject?
 An RxJS Subject is a special type of Observable that allows values to be multicasted to many Observers.

-    //While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable),
+While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable),

-    //Subjects are multicast.
+Subjects are multicast.
-    //All subscribers to a subject share the same execution of the subject. i.e. when a subject produces data, all of its subscribers
+All subscribers to a subject share the same execution of the subject. i.e. when a subject produces data, all of its subscribers will receive the same data.

-    //will receive the same data.
-This behavior is different from observables, where each subscription causes an independent
-    //execution of the observable.
+This behavior is different from observables, where each subscription causes an independent execution of the observable.

-    //If I have one existing Observable, and I want to share a subscription between multiple subscribers
+If I have one existing Observable, and I want to share a subscription between multiple subscribers

-    //Using as BehaviorSubject's . --> using publishBehavior()
+* Using as BehaviorSubject's . --> using publishBehavior()
-    //Using as Subject --> using share() or publish()
+* Using as Subject --> using share() or publish()
-    //Using as ReplaySubject --> using publishReplay()
+* Using as ReplaySubject --> using publishReplay()

-    //Example using share()
+Example using share()

     const stream$ = Observable.fromEvent(this.searchInput.nativeElement, 'keydown').share()
     const subscription1 = stream$.filter().map().subscribe(x => do something 1);
     const subscription2 = stream$.filter().map().subscribe(x => do something 2);
     const subscription3 = stream$.filter().map().subscribe(x => do something 3);

-**forkJoin**
+## forkJoin

-    //I have some Observables to combine together as one Observable, and I want to be notified when all of them have completed.
+I have some Observables to combine together as one Observable, and I want to be notified when all of them have completed.

-    //In real application, if there are two or many asyn requests (parallel) and we want to do something after all these requests is completed,
+In real application, if there are two or many asyn requests (parallel) and we want to do something after all these requests is completed,

-    //we can use forkJoin for this case
+we can use forkJoin for this case

-    //Example
+Example

     Observable.forkJoin([
               Async_Request_0,